SunLawnY/ActivityPlatform/README.md

 - **Event Registration**: Users can register for events and cancel their registration.
 - **Google Calendar Integration**: Users can add events to their Google Calendar.
 - **Profile Management**: Users can update their profile picture and view their registered events.
+- **Custom Theme and Colors**: Updated the app’s theme with a new color palette, applying a warm and modern beige, caramel, and brown color scheme across all UI elements.

 ## Technologies Used
 - **Android SDK**: The app is built using the Android SDK and follows Material Design guidelines.
+- **Material Design Components**: Implemented Material Components for a modern UI.
 - **SQLite Database**: Local data storage for events, users, and registrations.
 - **Google Sign-In**: Integration with Google Sign-In for authentication.
 - **Google Calendar API**: Integration with Google Calendar to add events.